Faucett Perú

 Compañía de Aviación Faucett, colloquially known simply as Faucett Perú or Faucett, was a Peruvian airline.
-It was headquartered on the grounds of Jorge Chávez International Airport in Lima.
+Its headquarters were located on the premises of Jorge Chávez International Airport in Lima.

 History

+Beginnings

 Elmer J. Faucett had been sent to Peru as a representative of the Curtiss Export Company, arriving in the country from the United States in 1920.
 In 1928, he and a group of Peruvian business men joined to found the first commercial airline in Peru, and one of the first in Latin America.
 With an initial investment of £2,500, the company was formed on 15 September 1928, and started operations on 27 September that year.
 In 1937, the airline absorbed Compañía de Aviación Peruana SA from Panagra.
 At April 1938, the route network was flown with seven planes manufactured by the Stinson Aircraft Company, and included Chiclayo, Ica, Lima, Sabados and Talara.

-Postwar operations
+Postwar operations (1945–1960)

 Having their initial investment increased to £200,000 by 1943, Elmer Faucett bought a large number of aircraft from the United States in 1945.

 By May 1952, the airline flew a route network that was 3000 mi long.
 Faucett carried 136,456 passengers in 1955, and at year end the company had 307 employees.

 By March 1960, the airline had a fleet of eight DC-3s, four DC-4s and four Faucett Stinson F-19s to serve a route network that was 6368 mi long.
 A second-hand Douglas DC-6B acquired from Panagra was incorporated into the fleet in the early 1960s.
 Another DC-6B was acquired in late 1964, and was converted to DC-6B(F) standard with a large rear freight door.
 This was operated on cargo services to Miami, Florida.

+1970s–1980s

 In 1973, Faucett was owned by Peruvian interests (46%), the Fundación Faucett (35%) and Braniff International Airways (19%).
 The cargo-only airline Aeronaves del Peru became Faucett's biggest shareholder in 1982.

-At March 1990, the airline had 1,300 employees and a fleet of ten aircraft that consisted of two Boeing 727-200s, one Boeing 737-100, four Boeing 737-200s and three McDonnell Douglas DC-8-50s.
-One of the 727-200s disappeared off the coast of Newfoundland on 11 September 1990.